codefellows-talent/codefellows-talent-backend/README.md

   * EMAIL_TARGET - target email for notifications sent to Code Fellows
   * AWS_REGION - AWS region where SES is hosted
   * EMAIL_RATE_LIMIT - the minimum time (in ms) between sending emails.
 Defaults to 60000 ms (1 minute).
+  * CACHE_UPDATE_INTERVAL - the minimum time (in ms) between updates of the cache from the remote data source.
+Defaults to 60000 ms (1 minute).

 4. Run `yarn start`
   * For local testing, it is recommended to run `yarn watch` instead